awesome-astra/docs/docs/pages/tools/plugins/github-actions.md

 <ul class="prerequisites">
   <li class="nosurface"><a href="https://awesome-astra.github.io/docs/pages/astra/create-instance/">Create an Astra Database</a>.
 In the following example, a keyspace called <code>demo</code> is created in the <code>demo</code> database.</li>
   <li class="nosurface"><a href="https://awesome-astra.github.io/docs/pages/astra/create-token/">Create an Astra Token</a>. <em>You should have received your token while creating the database in the previous step.</em></li>
-  <li class="nosurface">Have a <a href="https://github.com/">Github</a> account and a repository in it.</li>
+  <li class="nosurface">Have a <a href="https://github.com/">GitHub</a> account and a repository in it.</li>
 </ul>

-## Github Repository Configuration
+## GitHub Repository Configuration

 !!! note "Note"
-    It is not rocket science.
-We ask github for an ubuntu environment, we install the [Astra CLI](https://awesome-astra.github.io/docs/pages/astra/astra-cli/) and we use the `CLI` to create a database.
+    Getting started is simple.
+Ask GitHub for an ubuntu environment, install the [Astra CLI](https://awesome-astra.github.io/docs/pages/astra/astra-cli/), and use the `CLI` to create a database.

 ### Create a secret for token